 Yesterday, November 4th TrailsNH had a 5 hour database outage.
-The database was near but not over the maximum space allocation, and an error at my hosting company caused them to shut down access to the database.
+The database was near but not over the maximum space allocation, and a mistake made by my hosting company caused them to shut down access to the database.

 Three days prior (November 1st) my hosting company informed me I was over the limit by almost 300MB.
-I took immediate steps to reduce the space.
-Things like offload tables no longer needed, and remove indexes no longer required.
+I jumped on it immediately.
+I reduced the space I was using by offload tables, and remove indexes no longer required.
 Within a few hours the DB was safely under the limit with 15MB of free space.

 Yesterday the hosting company shut down access to the DB.
 Why?
 Because they thought I was over the limit.
 However, they had not refreshed their DB statistics and were reviewing old numbers from 3 days prior.
 Had they refreshed their report they would have seen I had 15MB to spare.
 This outage should have never happened.